Solinvictus999/ExtRm0ver/README.md

 # ExtRm0ver - School Chromebook Exploit
-Easy-use chrome extension remover that can disable school-managed extensions.
+Easy-use chrome extension remover that can disable school-managed extensions including
+- GoGuardian
+- Hapara
+- Securly
+- SEDUCA
+- iBoss

+And more.

 ## Prerequisites
 - Chromebook

-- Access to devtools
+- Access to devtools (__not devmode__)

 ## How to use
 ### Step 1